11 Costly Yet Common Mistakes Companies Make with New Office Space

-But consider that your lease probably states that you need to return it in a condition similar to how you received it.
-This can mean all sorts of things but if you fail to account for it, you may be hiring someone to go do it for you or worse, face a significant fee from the building you’re leaving.
+Consider that your lease states that you need to return it in a condition similar to how you received it.
+If you fail to account for it, you may be hiring someone to go do it for you or worse, face a significant fee from your former building management.

-When it comes to moving, nobody ever thinks about picking a weekday that’s not near a holiday and not near the 1st, 15th, or last day of the month.
-Why would they?
+When it comes to moving, we rarely consider that a weekday that’s not near a holiday and not near the 1st, 15th, or last day of the month is the best time to move.
+Why?
 Well, that’s when movers are sitting around.
-You can move on the first, sure, but you’re competing with everyone else whose lease is ending, too.
+You can move on the first, sure, but then you’re competing with everyone else whose lease is ending, too.

 I’ve seen companies ask staff to take their monitors home and bring them back to the new office.
 I’ve seen companies move with people from TaskRabbit, but when they show up there’s no way to actually move anything to the new office (ie: moving truck).
-The worst was easily a group of movers who didn’t have insurance and broke several expensive pieces of equipment.
+Or, how easily it is to hire a group of movers who do not have insurance and break expensive equipment.

 Here’s how to fix this one.
-Much like the guest/visitor process, set aside some time to review the moving process and get quotes from multiple moving companies.
-Review your lease or speak with your current building management to understand expectations for return.
+Much like the guest/visitor process, set aside time to review the moving process and get quotes from multiple moving companies.
+Review your lease or speak with your current building management to understand the expectations for space return.

 #10 Failing to account for union labor and insurance costs

 If you’ve moved into a non-labor union building and a labor union building, you will know that the cost of moving into the latter is 2x the former.
 There’s no problem with this but the reaction tends to tell all when the finance team finds out.